Document

 Which bank FD has highest interest rate?

 Every bank offers a different rate of interest depending on the time of the FD.
-Click here to compare the interest rates of different banks and get to know the bank offering the highest interest rate – https://cleartax.in/s/fd-fixed-deposit-interest-rates#top
+The highest FD interest rates offered by different banks and their tenure is provided in the above article.

 Is 5-year FD tax-free?